allo-protocol/allo-v2/contracts/strategies/allocation/donation-voting-offchain/README.md

 ## Spec
 ### Custom Variables
 This strategy will need the following custom variables:
-- `applicationStartTime` — the time at which applications can start being submitted
+- `recipentStartTime` — the time at which recipents can start being submitted
-- `applicationEndTime` - the time at which applications can no longer be submitted
+- `recipentEndTime` - the time at which recipents can no longer be submitted
 - `votingStartTime` - the time at which votes can start being submitted
 - `votingEndTime` - the time at which votes can no longer be submitted
-- `identityRequired` - boolean property for whether or not a valid Allo Identity is required for application
+- `identityRequired` - boolean property for whether or not a valid Allo Identity is required for recipent
 - `acceptedDonationToken` - the list of tokens (can include the chain's native token) that are accepted for donations
 - `poolMetadata` - Additional pool information stored offchain.
 This will likely include:
     - minimum Contribution
     - matchingCap
     - donor matching eligibility requirements (i.e. Passport)
     - Pool details (name, details, etc)
-- `localStatus` - the application statuses specific to this strategy.
+- `localStatus` - the recipent statuses specific to this strategy.
 Valid statuses are:
-    - `Pending` - a valid application has been submitted, but no decision has been made
+    - `Pending` - a valid recipent has been submitted, but no decision has been made
         - maps to `Pending` global status
     - `Rejected` - not accepted to the pool, and not eligible for fund allocation.
         - Maps to `Rejected` global status.
     - `Accepted` - accepted to the pool, and eligible for fund allocation.
         - Maps to `Accepted` global status.
-    - `Re-applied` — the application was originally `Rejected`, but a new application has been submitted.
-No decision has been made on the reapplication.
+    - `Re-applied` — the recipent was originally `Rejected`, but a new recipent has been submitted.
+No decision has been made on the rerecipent.
         - Maps to `Pending` global status.

 ### Standard Functions
 All standard functions are functions that the given user can call from the `Allo.sol` contract.
 #### `createPool()`
 The identity admin creates a new pool via `createPool`.
 At this time, the admin can set the following variables:
-- `applicationStartTime`
+- `recipentStartTime`
-- `applicationEndTime`
+- `recipentEndTime`
 - `votingStartTime`
 - `votingEndTime`
 - `identityRequired`